331st Guards Airborne Regiment

 The 331st Guards Airborne Regiment is a formation of the Russian Airborne Troops.
-The regiment, a part of the 98th Guards Airborne Division, was considered to be one of Russia's elite units, but suffered large losses during the Russian invasion of Ukraine that started in February 2022.
+The regiment, a part of the 98th Guards Airborne Division, is considered to be one of Russia's elite units.

 History

 Soviet era

 The regiment was formed in 1946 at Kostroma from the 331st Guards Rifle Regiment.
 It was part of the 105th Guards Vienna Airborne Division.
 In 1960 it was transferred to the 106th Guards Airborne Division.
 Between 1988 and 1990 the regiment participated in peacekeeping duties in the Caucasus.

 1990s

 In 1992 the regiment was sent to Yugoslavia.
 In August 1993 it became part of the 98th Guards Airborne Division and then fought in the First Chechen War.
 In 1999 the regiment was sent to Kosovo.
 Afterwards it fought in the Second Chechen War.

 War in Donbas

 In 2014–2016 the regiment participated in the war in Donbas.

 Battle of Ilovaisk

 In August 2014 the unit fought in the Battle of Ilovaisk.
 On 24 August, around 12:15 AM, a column of BMD-2s of the regiment was hit by a Ukrainian anti-tank squad of the 51st Mechanized Brigade near Kuteinykove village, 13 km West of Amvrosiivka town.
 Two BMD-2s were destroyed.

 The paratroopers left their vehicles and took cover in nearby trees.
 Several hours later, around 5 PM, they left their cover and were captured by the reconnaissance group of the 51st Mechanized Brigade near Dzerkalne village, the Ukrainian tactical group's field headquarters.
 Ten paratroopers were captured.

 The Russian military stated that the captured paratroopers had crossed the border "by accident".
 During a briefing held on 5 August 2015, the Ukrainian General Military Prosecutor revealed that the captured paratroopers were exchanged between 29 and 30 August 2014 for 200 Ukrainian soldiers and civilians detained by Russia and pro-Russian forces.

 Between 29 and 31 August the regiment's paratroopers guarded Ukrainian prisoners captured in the Ilovaisk pocket after the failed Ukrainian breakthrough attempt near Ilovaisk.
 After the battle, the regiment was held responsible by Ukrainians for killing hundreds of retreating Ukrainian soldiers, in breach of a ceasefire agreement.

 Paratroopers of the 331st Airborne Regiment were spotted in other regions of Ukraine occupied by pro-Russian forces: in Stanitsa-Luhanska village in March 2015, and in Donetsk in August 2016.